Qiskit/qiskit-ibm-transpiler/CONTRIBUTING.md

 ### First minor release, i.e 0.x.0

-When it is time to release a new minor version of qiskit-ibm-transpiler, first open a PR to prepare the release notes.
+When it is time to release a new minor version of `qiskit-ibm-transpiler`, first open a PR to prepare the release notes.
 Install the tool `towncrier` with `pipx install towncrier`.
 Then, in a new branch, run `towncrier build --version=<full-version> --yes`, and replace `<full-version>` with the version like `0.22.0`.
 Add all the changes to Git and open a PR.

 After landing the release notes preparation, checkout `main` and make sure that the last commit is the release notes prep.
 Then, create a new Git tag from `main` for the full